 Elbium Publications is a Calvinistic publishing imprint, based in the UK.
 Our titles strive to apply the Christian faith in all aspects of life and culture.

-Explore Songs from Logres for the latest compositions by Abigail Judith Fox.
+Explore Echoes of Logres for the latest compositions by Abigail Judith Fox.

 This book is about conformity.
 When Christianity was set aside by the once-Christian West, people were granted apparent freedom to do whatever they want.
 But what do they do?
 They conform to the status quo.
 People aspire to look like their idols and be as rich as their heroes, as though there is nothing more to life.
 The fashion changes and people change with it.
 They learn political correctness, moral relativism and all the other new "rules" of life from books, film, music, art, magazines and tv.